Staff

 Band Director, Marbury High School

 While at Troy University, Brett was a member of the “Sound of the South” marching band for 4 years.
-With the “Sound” he spent several years in the position of tuba section leader.
-Throughout his time with the marching band he had the opportunity to perform across the U.S. during halftime shows.
-During college he attended clinics directed by Robert W. Smith, Ralph Ford, and Johnny Long.
-Aside from marching band, Brett could be found performing among the Troy University Show Choir, Pep band, Symphony band, Concert band, Chamber Ensemble, Tuba Ensemble and more.
+With the “Sound,” he was the tuba section leader.
+Throughout his time with the marching band, he had the opportunity to perform across the U.S. during halftime shows.
+During college, he attended clinics directed by Robert W. Smith, Ralph Ford, and Johnny Long.
+Aside from marching band, Brett could be found performing with the Troy University Show Choir, Pep band, Symphony band, Concert band, Chamber Ensemble, Tuba Ensemble, and more.

-Brett’s professional organizations include Alabama Music Educators Association, Georgia Music Educators Association, National Association for Music Education, National Education Association, Alabama Education Association, Georgia Association of Teachers, and Alpha Tau Omega.
-As well as principal tuba player for the Montgomery Symphony Orchestra.
+Brett’s professional organizations include the Alabama Music Educators Association, Georgia Music Educators Association, National Association for Music Education, National Education Association, Alabama Education Association, Georgia Association of Teachers, and Alpha Tau Omega.
+Brett is As the principal tuba player for the Montgomery Symphony Orchestra and the Director of the Montgomery TUBAChristmas.

 Mr. Sean Handerhan